The Ultimate Salkantay Trek to Machu Picchu Packing List

 Sneakers (Trekking Shoes/Sandals)

-After a long day of hiking across rough terrain, the first thing you will want to do is change into a comfortable pair of shoes.
-We recommend bringing trekking shoes, sneakers, or sandals.
-We like Merrel trekking shoes, and trekking sandals are great to wear with warm socks for optimum comfort.
+After a long day of hiking over rugged terrain, the first thing you'll want to do is slip into a comfortable pair of shoes.
+We recommend bringing athletic shoes or sandals so your feet can rest after a long day on the trail.

 Hiking Socks